rjhoppe/ts-nextjs-linktree/README.md

-# Next.js & NextUI Template
+# ts-nextjs-linktree

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+A simple build of a linktree component for use in a Next.js and NextUI application

 ## Technologies Used